-Join Turi McKinley for an in-depth discussion in this video Skill of a design thinking leader, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Skill of a design thinking leader, part of Learning Design Thinking: Lead Change in Your Organization.

 - As a leader of a team it's often tempting…to focus on how the team is doing,…are they getting things done, do they seem…to be collaborating well, is the work they are…producing clear?…It's harder to reflect on yourself, and to dig into…how you impact the team.…Understanding the skills of a leader…in an effective, creative problem-solving environment…and your own relationship with those skills…is crucial to developing your own leadership.…So design thinking is making-based…problem solving by collaborative teams…working from a shared mindset that's…experimental, human centered and optimistic.…